 Deciding what to name this travel blog required some thought.
 Eventually I settled on "The Odyssey", after Homer's famous work of classical literature.
 The Odyssey can be considered one of the first-ever forms of travel literature, keeping in mind of course that many of the places detailed were purely mythical creations.
 The word "odyssey" has also passed into English as a form of any extended wandering or journey, and the name would fit well with the classical theme that my gaming website uses for its theming mechanism.
 It might be cliched to say that life is a journey, but there's a reason why certain things become cliches in the first place.
 This is the story of my own personal odyssey as recorded over the course of many years.

-At the moment, this website is a work in progress.
+This website is always a work in progress.
 I have thousands and thousands of picture stretching back many years, and it will some time to write about all of those trips.
 The site design is strictly functional, without much in the way of bells and whistles.
-My fiancé teases my that the design looks like something out of 1998, and there's some truth to that.
+My wife Liz teases my that the design looks like something out of 1998, and there's some truth to that.
 Nevertheless, I figure that anyone coming here is interested in the content and not whatever doodads might be the trend of the moment in web design.
 Individual trips are listed below by date, with the video travel blogs that I recorded in the past at the bottom.
 As the Travel section has gotten larger, I've added an alphabetical listing of all travel pages at the bottom for quick searching.
+These pages are image-heavy and display better on computers or tablets than on mobile devices but don't let me stop you from using whatever might be handy.
 Thanks for stopping by, and best wishes on your own travels on the road ahead.